 - Visceral peritoneum: serosa that covers the liver

-- Lobules: Sheets of connective tissue divide the liver into small hexagonal units called lobules.
+- Hepatic lobules: Sheets of connective tissue divide the liver into small hexagonal units called lobules.
 These consist of:

 - Mostly consists of hepatocytes